 • The carrying value of all Sandbourne's housing properties is reviewed for potential impairment on an annual basis.
 The Board have taken the view that each individual property is a cash generating unit in its own right and that any adjustment for impairment of valuation should be made accordingly.
 The value of each property to Sandbourne is primarily based on its ability to generate rental income.
 Thus, the impairment review focuses on void times and void losses for each property over the previous year.
-In the judgement of the Board, there has been no impairment of the value of Sandbourne's housing properties in the year to 31 March 2023 or in the period up to the signing of these accounts.
+In the judgement of the Board, there has been no impairment of the value of Sandbourne's housing properties in the year to 31 March 2024 or in the period up to the signing of these accounts.

-- Each of the material leases entered into by Sandbourne were assessed and categorised as either finance or operating leases.
+• Each of the material leases entered into by Sandbourne were assessed and categorised as either finance or operating leases.
 In the judgement of the Board, the terms of one lease had transferred most of the risks and rewards of ownership to Sandbourne, making it a finance lease.
 In this case the asset leased has been included in the balance sheet as a fixed asset and a corresponding loan has been included in creditors.
-In all other cases the Board considered that most of the risks and rewards of ownership had not been transferred to Sandbourne and only the annual cost of leasing those assets has been included in these accounts. - The Board has reviewed the impact of the Covid-19 pandemic on the Association and its business up to the date of the signing of these accounts and does not consider it to have been material.
-Thus, there has been no adjustment to these accounts relating to the impact of the pandemic.
+In all other cases the Board considered that most of the risks and rewards of ownership had not been transferred to Sandbourne and only the annual cost of leasing those assets has been included in these accounts.